sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 4: Payment Methods & Security
+## Document 4: Payment Methods and Security

 Shoplite supports major credit/debit cards, selected digital wallets, and certain regional payment methods depending on country.
 Payments are processed by PCI-DSS-compliant providers; card data is **tokenized** and never stored in raw form by Shoplite.
 Risk-based checks may trigger **3-D Secure** or additional verification for suspicious transactions.